GrbavaCigla/AdventOfCode/README.md

 # AoC2020
 Advent of Code 2020.
 Sadly I lost 2019 and 2018 :(
 _C++ solutions by Maksim Bjelić._
+I will push solutions for 9 an 10 soon!
 **DISCLAIMER: I noticed that everyone is getting different inputs so spoiler warning is a little bit useless**